 While there are no firm statistics on PASC yet, one small July 2020 study in JAMA analyzed 179 people with severe COVID-19 that required hospitalization and found that more than 87 percent experienced persistent symptoms that lingered for at least two months.

 Another August 2020 study in The BMJ found that an estimated 10 percent of all COVID-19 patients experience symptoms that linger past infection.

 COVID-19 symptoms vary, but many long-haulers report extreme fatigue, chest tightness, "brain fog" and dizziness, notes Rany Condos, MD, a pulmonary specialist at NYU Langone Health.

 "Most long-hauler patients complain of an inability to improve to their prior level of activity and feel frustrated and depressed by their slow progress," Dr. Condos says.
 "Their continued symptoms have profound effects on their families, their livelihood and their ability to feel normal."

 While there's still much we don't know about the long-term consequences of COVID-19, medical experts are starting to put together the pieces to paint a clearer picture day by day.
-Here's what we know now, as we begin 2021.
+Here's what we know now.